MiracleLabs/ds18-openlab-playstore-data-science/readme.md

-# DS18 Open Lab | Data Visualization with R and Google Play Store Data
+﻿# DS19 Open Lab | Data Visualization with R and Google Play Store Data

-This repository contains the lab for demonstrating the Google Play Store Apps data analysis using R Programming.
-It is one of the labs brought to you by Miracle's Innovation Labs.
+This repository contains the labs for demonstrating Data Visualization with R and Google Play Store Data.
+The labs are brought to you by Miracle's Innovation Labs.

 ## Technologies Overview